Frequently Asked Questions

 Can I have program access if I’m not an emergency manager?

-I think I may be registered under an old e-mail address and I’m concerned that future HURREVAC announcements will not reach me.
+I think I may be registered under an old email address and I’m concerned that future HURREVAC announcements will not reach me.
 What should I do?

 May I share my HURREVAC access with other emergency management colleagues?